MicroEJ/docs/VEEPortingGuide/uiChangeLog.rst

 [11.0.0] - 2018-02-02
 =====================

+* Based on UI Pack 10.0.1.

+Architecture
+""""""""""""

+**Changed**

-* Compatible with Architecture 7.0.0 or higher.
+* Compatible with Architecture 7.0.0 or higher (Use SNI callback feature).
-* Based on 10.0.1.

 MicroUI Implementation
 """"""""""""""""""""""